Sneha Sunny is a medical doctor who enjoys educating and spreading awareness through her writing.

 Stress Can Also Worsen Your Acne

 Increased inflammation due to stress also affects the nervous system.
-Hypersensitivity of the nerve endings can lead to itchy sensations—even when there are no real skin lesion.
-This mechanism is also responsible for the anxiety-itch that a lot of people who suffer from anxiety get.
+Hypersensitivity of the nerve endings can lead to itchy sensations—even when there are no actual skin lesions.
+This mechanism is also responsible for the anxiety-itch that many people who suffer from anxiety get.

-t's a vicious cycle: you get stressed, acne develops.
+It's a vicious cycle: you get stressed, and acne develops.
 The acne causes you to stress a little more, creating more acne, and so on.

-If you are going to live on my face, I need to see some rent.— Unknown
+If you are going to live on my face, I need to see some rent.

-I am not going to say "don't get stressed" because that's not always possible.
+I am not going to say "don't stress" because that's not always possible.
 You can't ask a person suffering from an anxiety attack to not be anxious.
 That's not how it works.